siddht4/linux-kernel-utilities/README.md

 # Linux Kernel Utilities
 ##Script Descriptions##
+###cupdate_ubuntu_kernel.sh###
+Bash script that will poll https://kernel.ubuntu.com for available precompiled kernels and present the user with a menu for selection.
+It is set to currently filter for kernels at v4.
+Both **generic** and **lowlatency** choices are provided.

 ###compile_linux_kernel.sh###
-Bash script that will poll http://www.kernel.org for available kernels and present the user with an xconfig GUI for manually sellecting options.
+Bash script that will poll http://www.kernel.org for available kernels and present the user with an xconfig GUI for manually selecting options.

 **Note:** The user *MUST* save a configuration from the GUI even if defaults are used.
 The configuration routine will pull the current machine's configuration in to the utility as a base.